Stability of Weighted Norm Inequalities: Appendix

 \section{Appendix}

-We begin by using the counterexamples in \cite{LaSaUr} to show that the Hilbert transform is two weight norm biLipschitz unstable on $\mathcal{S} _{\operatorname*{plfB}}$.
+We begin by using the counterexamples in \cite{LaSaUr} to show that the Hilbert transform is two weight norm biLipschitz unstable on $\mathcal{S} _{\operatorname*{lfpB}}$.
 Then we demonstrate that the notion of stability that is maximal for preserving the classical $A_{2}$ condition, is that of \emph{biLipschitz} stability.
-Next, we show that the set of admissible weights in the Bellman construction in Section \ref{section:dyadic_prelims} is nonempty, as the details were not given in \cite{NaVo}.
-Finally, we give the details for arguments surrounding classical doubling and classical $A_{2}$ which were also omitted from \cite{NaVo}.
+Next, we show that all sparse bump functionals are biLipschitz stable on the pairs of doubling measures.
+After that, we give the details for arguments surrounding classical doubling which were omitted from \cite{NaVo}.
+And finally, we give the proof of the $T1$ theorem \ref{thm:starting_T1_thm}.